Complete reducibility and subgroups of exceptional algebraic groups: Maximal subgroups

 It is also natural to ask about non-connected maximal subgroups.
 For example, finite subgroups of $E_8$ remain unclassified.
 See \S\ref{ss:maxfinsub} for a brief description of the latest developments.
 However one can successfully weaken `connected' to `positive-dimensional':

-\begin{theorem}[{\cite[Cor.~2]{MR2044850}}] Let $G$ be a simple algebraic group of exceptional type in characteristic $p$.
+\begin{theorem}[{\cite[Corollary~2]{MR2044850}}] Let $G$ be a simple algebraic group of exceptional type in characteristic $p$.
 Let $M$ be a positive-dimensional maximal subgroup of $G$.
-Then $M$ is either parabolic or $G$-conjugate to precisely one subgroup $H$ in Table~\ref{tab:maxexcepposdim}, where each isomorphism type of $H$ denotes one $G$-conjugacy class of subgroups. \end{theorem}
+Then $M$ is either parabolic or $G$-conjugate to precisely one subgroup $H$ as follows.
+Each isomorphism type of $H$ denotes one $G$-conjugacy class of subgroups, and the notation $T_i$ indicates an $i$-dimensional torus.